 The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds that: The employer is a temporary employment service.
-The claimant performed services from May 15, 2017, through July 13, 2017.
-He signed a document indicating he was to contact the employer within three days following the completion of an assignment to request placement in a new assignment.
-The claimant was not given a copy of the document.
+The claimant performed services from September 11, 2017, through December 15, 2017.
+The claimant is unsure if she signed a document indicating she was to contact the employer within three days following the completion of an assignment to request placement in a new assignment.
+She was not given a copy of a document like that.
+The claimant was laid off for lack of work on December 15, 2017, and told she should return to work on January 2, 2018.
+She did not know she was supposed to seek reassignment.
+She believed her next work assignment was on January 2, 2018.